AerWyn81/HeadBlocks/docs/config/config.md

     amount: 3
 ```

-It is possible to float particles over the head if the player has found or not found the head if **enabled**:
+Particles can float above heads based on whether the player has found them or not when **enabled**:

-- enabled: if particle found/not found is enabled
+- enabled: whether particle effect is enabled for found/not found heads
-- delay: time between each particle display (the longer the time, the less lag it can cause) (20 ticks - 1 second)
+- delay: time between each particle display in ticks (longer delays reduce server load) (20 ticks = 1 second)
-- playerViewDistance: the range at which players can see the particles
+- playerViewDistance: distance at which players can see the particles
-- type: particle type (you can see the list [here](reference/particles.md))
+- type: particle type (see full list [here](reference/particles.md))
-- colors: only work for REDSTONE particle type
+- colors: only works for REDSTONE particle type
   - can be a list of colors (format: 'r, g, b')
-- amount: number of particles displayed
+- amount: number of particles displayed per effect

 #### Reset player data